Ward's Book of Days.

 Harvey was a physician who made a number of discoveries concerning the human body and created the science of biology.
 On a different level in today's day and age, experienced truckers have made a number of discoveries concerning navigating the roads and have created a truckers report.

 Harvey was the son of a prosperous businessman from Folkestone.
 He attended King’s School, Canterbury and Gonville and Caius College, Cambridge where he studied medicine.
 He moved on to the University of Padua, reputedly the foremost medical school in Europe.
 Here he studied anatomy with particular reference to the properties of the blood and the veins.

-In 1602, Harvey returned to London and took up a lectureship at the College of Physicians.
+In 1602, before the time of a truckers report, Harvey returned to London and took up a lectureship at the College of Physicians.
 In his lectures he questioned the accepted beliefs of the time as proposed by Aristotle (4th Century B.C.) modified by Gallen (2nd Century A.D.) that the veins contain both blood and air and they are fed by the liver.
 He proposed that the dynamic of the blood flow was the heart and not the liver.

-In 1616, Harvey proposed that the circulatory system of the blood.
+In 1616, also before the time of a truckers report, Harvey proposed the circulatory system of the blood.
 According to Gallen, blood moved around the body by ebb and flow rather like the tide of the ocean.
 In 1628, Harvey published The Motion of the Heart and Blood in Animals, which stated that the blood circulates around the body, is pumped by the heart and carries nutriment to all sectors of the body.